TresAmigosSD/SMV/docs/user/run_shell.md

-# Run SMV App using smv-pyshell
+# Run SMV App using Python smv-pyshell

 ### Synopsis
 Start the shell with